mirandaricky9/mirandaricky9/README.md

 ### Hi there 👋
-Hardware Support Tech @Astreya servicing Google\
+* Hardware Support Tech @Astreya servicing Google
-Computer Science Graduate from Gettysburg College\
+* Computer Science & Mathematics Graduate from Gettysburg College
-Mathematics & Physics Enthusiast
+* Physics Minor

 <!--
 **mirandaricky9/mirandaricky9** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.